USEPA/USEEIO_API/format_specs/data_format.md

 **years.csv**

-The file `years.csv` contains the years for model data that is in model [sector-by-year](https://github.com/USEPA/useeior/blob/master/format_specs/model.md#sector-by-year) format.
+The file `years.csv` contains the years for the Rho and Phi matrices (the columns).
 It should have the following columns:

 ```
 Column  Field         Description